The eastern coast of the Ohrid Lake

 In the afternoon, when I came back to Camping Livadiste, Darko insisted on offering me a juice at the beach-bar.
 Darko was an accountant from Radožda village, who often came to the camping.
 He drank a beer and smoked a cigarette, then he took his motorbike and left without saying a word.
 In the evening, I went to the camping restaurant, where Vasko (the chef) offered me huge pancakes with bananas and chocolate on the house.

 Vasko told me that he lived in the village of Drastevitza and drove 20 km to the camping each day.
 He had worked in Australia for four years and earned good money (especially during the night shifts).
 His sisters lived there too, but he had to turn back and take care of his mother.
 He spoke bad English, though, and it was hard to always guess what he said.
 However, for me he represented the portrait of the authentic Macedonian – always hospitable and good-willed.

 The following day, I decided to leave the camping from the Ohrid lake.
-Early in the morning, Darko came with his motorbike at the beach-bar (at 7 a.m.!), and the children from the training camp were already running along the beach.
+Early in the morning, Darko came with his motorbike at the beach-bar (at 7 a.m.!), and the children from a training camp were already running along the beach.
 I headed to the border with Albania, where I was about to start a new adventure.

 Have you been to Ohrid Lake or plan to go there?
 Leave a comment below this post and tell me what you liked about Ohrid or what you’re interested to see there.

 Want to subscribe to my travel diaries?
 Just leave your email in the subscription form below and you’ll be notified when I publish a new travel diary.